“What Comes into our minds when we think about God is the most important thing about us.” A.W. Tozer

-We have future endless waters of living grace poured out on us in the blood of Jesus to receive in faith to know God for all eternity.
-For we were made to know him, serve him, delight in him, fellowship with him and worship him for all eternity with a people he has purchased from every tribe, nation, and tongue all because of his great endless love lavished on us in Jesus Christ our Lord so that we can become adopted sons of God.
+We have future endless waters of living grace poured out and offered to us in the blood of Jesus to receive in faith.
+For we were made to know Christ, serve Christ, delight in Christ, fellowship with Christ and worship Christ for all eternity with a people he has purchased from every tribe, nation, and tongue.
+Because of God’s great endless love lavished on us in Jesus Christ our Lord can we can by faith become adopted sons of God.

 I’m just mind blown by God’s endless grace,

 Scripture references that come to mind: Revelation 5:9, Revelation 4:8, Revelation 21, Colossians chapter 1